General Policies & Important Disclaimers

 Diversity, inclusion & equality of opportunity

 Cornell University's history of diversity and inclusion encourages all students, faculty, and staff to support a diverse and inclusive university in which to work, study, teach, research, and serve.
 For more information, see the Department of Inclusion and Belonging site.

 No person shall be denied admission to any educational program or activity or be denied employment on the basis of any legally prohibited discrimination involving, but not limited to, such factors as race, color, creed, religion, national or ethnic origin, marital status, citizenship, sex, sexual orientation, gender identity or expression, age, disability, or protected veteran status.
 Cornell University is an affirmative action/equal opportunity employer.

 Concerns and complaints related to equal opportunity in education and in employment based on aspects of diversity protected under federal, state, and local law, including questions regarding or complaints arising under Cornell Policy 6.4, "Prohibited Bias, Discrimination, Harassment, and Sexual and Related Misconduct", should be directed to Cornell's Title IX Coordinator at firstname.lastname@example.org for sexual harassment or sexual misconduct, or at email@example.com for other protected-status harassment, prohibited discrimination, or bias.

 Information about reporting options and interim measures to promote an accessible educational environment is available on Cornell's Title IX website.

 Inquiries may also be directed to U.S. Department of Education, Office for Civil Rights, 32 Old Slip, 26th Floor, New York, NY 10005-2500; 646.428.3800; OCR.NewYork@ed.gov.

 The Sexual Harassment and Assault Response and Education website at share.cornell.edu provides ready access to reporting, services, support, education, and advocacy related to all forms of sexual misconduct.

-Requests for information about services for Cornell faculty and staff members, applicants for employment, and visitors with disabilities who have special needs, as well as related questions or requests for special assistance, can be directed to the Office of Workforce Diversity and Inclusion, Cornell University, 150 Day Hall, Ithaca, New York 14853-2801 (telephone: 607.255.3976; TDD: 607.255.7066).
+Requests for information about services for Cornell faculty and staff members, applicants for employment, and visitors with disabilities who have special needs, as well as related questions or requests for special assistance, can be directed to the Department of Inclusion and Workforce Diversity, Cornell University, 150 Day Hall, Ithaca, New York 14853-2801 (telephone: 607.255.3976).

 Students with disabilities should contact Student Disability Services, Cornell Health, Level 5, 110 Ho Plaza, Ithaca, New York 14853-3102 (telephone 607.254.4545; Deaf/HoH: via 711 Relay).